Integrated Continuous-time Hidden Markov Models: Representation and Algorithms

 \subsection{Spatially homogeneous case}

-In the special case where the InCH process is spatially homogeneous \emph{and} the movement processes are solutions to a linear stochastic differential equation (SDE), we can completely avoid the need to sample the locations $x(t_{c,k})$, integrating them out using a matrix calculation which can be thought of as a special case of Kalman Filtering (KF).
-As discussed at length elsewhere (\cite{Blackwell1997,Blackwell2003,Exact}), models where the movement processes for particular states are defined by linear SDEs can lead to surprisingly rich behaviour, so this case is of practical importance.
-Spatially homogeneous but non-linear models are not explicitly considered in this paper; one straightforward option would be to apply the `heterogeneous' methods above, but the example from \citet{AlisonJABES} of continuous-time step-and-turn models suggests that a more efficient compromise ought to be possible.
+In the special case where the InCH process is spatially homogeneous \emph{and} the movement processes are solutions to a linear stochastic differential equation, we can completely avoid the need to sample the locations $x(t_{c,k})$, integrating them out using a matrix calculation which can be thought of as a special case of Kalman Filtering.

+As discussed at length elsewhere (\cite{Blackwell1997,Blackwell2003,Exact}), models where the movement process for each state is defined by a linear stochastic differential equation can lead to surprisingly rich behaviour, so this case is of practical importance.
+In particular, even the case where movement simply switches between different speeds of Brownian motion is important in data analysis; see \citet{Kranstauber2012} and the example in \S\ref{BM}.
+For spatially homogeneous but non-linear models, one straightforward option would be to apply the `heterogeneous' methods above, but the example from \citet{AlisonJABES} of continuous-time step-and-turn models suggests that a more efficient compromise ought to be possible.
+Such cases are not explicitly considered in this paper; for the remainder of this section, I concentrate on the homogeneous linear case.

 Spatial homogeneity means that the transition probabilities of the uniform chain do not depend on the locations at the potential switching times, and linearity implies that for any given sequence of behaviours, movement densities can be calculated explicitly even over time intervals that incorporate changes in behaviour.
+For particular states $i$ and $j$ at times $t_c$ and $t_{c+1}$, with potential switching times